esmnext/esmx/examples/docs/src/en/guide/essentials/module-link.md

 # Module Linking

 The Esmx framework provides a comprehensive module linking mechanism for managing code sharing and dependency relationships between services.
-This mechanism is implemented based on the ESM (ECMAScript Module) specification, supporting source-level module exports and imports, as well as complete dependency management functionality.
+This mechanism is implemented based on the ESM (ECMAScript Module) specification, supporting source-level module exports/imports and complete dependency management functionality.

 ### Core Concepts

 #### Module Export
 Module export is the process of exposing specific code units (such as components, utility functions, etc.) from a service in ESM format.
-Two types of exports are supported:
+Two export types are supported:
-- **Source Code Export**: Directly exporting source code files from the project
+- **Source Export**: Directly exports source code files from the project
-- **Dependency Export**: Exporting third-party dependency packages used by the project
+- **Dependency Export**: Exports third-party dependency packages used by the project

 #### Module Linking
-Module import is the process of referencing code units exported by other services within a service.
+Module import is the process of referencing code units exported by other services.
 Multiple installation methods are supported:
-- **Source Code Installation**: Suitable for development environments, supports real-time modifications and hot updates
+- **Source Installation**: Suitable for development environments, supports real-time modifications and hot updates
-- **Package Installation**: Suitable for production environments, directly using build artifacts
+- **Package Installation**: Suitable for production environments, uses build artifacts directly

 ## Module Export

 ### Configuration Instructions

-Configure the modules to be exported in `entry.node.ts`:
+Configure modules to be exported in `entry.node.ts`:

 ```ts title="src/entry.node.ts"
 import type { EsmxOptions } from '@esmx/core';